Return to Office:

 Photo by Priscilla Du Preez 🇨🇦 on Unsplash

 You’re competing with the comfort of home, and there’s really no beating that.
-But there are ways to make the office a more appealing and dynamic place to work.
+However, there are ways to make the office a more appealing and dynamic place to work.

 Flexibility is key even in office spaces.
 Incorporate open layouts with designated areas for teamwork, brainstorming, and social interactions.
 Try to make them feel inviting and less formal than traditional conference rooms.
 Consider adding movable furniture and whiteboards that allow for flexibility in how groups come together.